AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Visual Hierarchy` – Organized content for easy navigation.
 - `Smooth Navigation` – Easy-to-use navigation.
 - `Performance Optimization` – Fast load times and smooth performance.

-### 17. Cookie Consent & Privacy 🍪

-- `Consent Banner` – Visitors choose Accept/Decline before any analytics run.
-- `GDPR-Friendly` – Google Analytics only initializes once explicit consent is granted.
-- `Change Anytime` – The choice can be revisited at any time via the **Cookie Preferences** link in the footer.

 ### 18. Google Analytics 📊